5-Star Rated Rat and Mouse Trapping, Removal & Exclusion

-Types of Rats and Mice in Metro Atlanta
+Types of Rats and Mice in Metro Atlanta and Northeast Georgia

 Norway Rats: Also known as the brown rat or common street rat, the Norway Rat originated in China and is now common on virtually every continent.
 With a tendency to reside where humans do, brown rats are true omnivores and will eat almost anything.
 They generally live in family structures, sleeping, grooming, and finding food for one another.
 In some cases, these rodents can carry diseases like Weil’s disease, rat bite fever, and viral hemorrhagic fever.